Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization

 \section{Conclusion}

-This work proposes a novel TargetedMIL algorithm which excels at learning semantically meaningful representations and predicting instance labels from bag-level supervision.
-Evaluation results show that TargetedMIL performs significantly better than existing state-of-the-art deep MIL algorithms on semi-synthetic and real-world datasets.
+In this work, we proposed CausalMIL, an algorithm that learns semantically meaningful causal representations from multi-instance bags and the corresponding bag-level supervision.
+The learned representations not only significantly improve the performances of traditional MIL tasks such as instance label prediction, but also exhibits notable performances in supervised learning tasks such as OOD generalization.
+Qualitative and quantative evaluation results show that CausalMIL performs significantly better than existing state-of-the-art deep MIL algorithms on semi-synthetic and real-world datasets.

-Many future directions are worth investigating, e.g., incorporating more expressive hierarchical latent structures to capture the target concepts of more complex tasks.
+There are some limitations of our method and many future directions worth investigating.
+For example, CausalMIL is only designed for the standard multi-instance assumption.
+It would be interesting to see if the results extend to other assumptions in multi-instance learning.
+A possible way for such extension is to utilize the Gumbel reparameterization as discussed in \cite{Li2021a}.
+Another possible direction would be developing an extension to learning from positive unlabeled (PU) examples, another weakly supervised learning problem that is closely related to MIL.

+\begin{ack} The authors wish to thank the anonymous reviewers for their constructive comments and suggestions.
+This work was supported by the National Science Foundation of China (62176055, 62206047, 72204110).
+We thank the Big Data Center of Southeast University for providing the facility support on the numerical calculations in this paper. \end{ack}